Valandur/webapi-client-java/docs/WorldApi.md

 <a name="createWorld"></a>
 # **createWorld**
-> WorldFull createWorld(body, details, accept, pretty)
+> World createWorld(body, details, accept, pretty)

 Create a world